-Press Release (ePRNews.com) - ST. PETERSBURG, Russian Federation - May 22, 2017 - There is an urgent need for efficient labour markets, for generating employment, poverty alleviation and wealth creation in different economies of the world, as generating employment and alleviation of poverty are among the most important priorities of any government in the world, said IIF Professor Aman Agarwal, while delivering the Plenary Keynote Speech as a Guest of Honour at State University of Aerospace Instrumentations, (SUAI), St. Petersburg, Russia. in the SUAI International Week on Knowledge Economy : Challenges and Opportunities today 22nd May, 2017.
+Press Release (ePRNews.com) - St. Petersburg (Russia) - May 22, 2017 - There is an urgent need for efficient labour markets, for generating employment, poverty alleviation and wealth creation in different economies of the world, as generating employment and alleviation of poverty are among the most important priorities of any government in the world, said IIF Professor Aman Agarwal, while delivering the Plenary Keynote Speech as a Guest of Honour at State University of Aerospace Instrumentations, (SUAI), St. Petersburg, Russia.
+In the SUAI International Week on Knowledge Economy : Challenges and Opportunities today 22nd May, 2017.
 Professor Agarwal is currently Professor of Finance and Dean, Indian Institute of Finance and Executive Editor, Finance India.

 To create efficient labour markets, there is a need to setup a National Labour Exchange, urged Professor Agarwal.
 His speech was based upon “Theory of Employment, Wealth and Efficient labour Market through National Labour Exchange” developed at the Indian Institute of Finance by its four senior economists: Professor J.D.Agarwal, Professor Manju Agarwal, Professor Aman Agarwal and Professor Yamini Agarwal.